phuijse/P4J/README.rst

 P4J is a python package for periodicity analysis of irregularly sampled time series based on Information Theoretic objective functions.
 P4J was developed for astronomical light curves, irregularly sampled time series of stellar magnitude or flux.
-These routines are build on the concept of **correntropy** [1], a generalized correlation function that incorporates higher order statistics of the process, lifting the assumption of Gaussianity.
+These routines are build on the information theoretic concepts such as entropy and **correntropy** [1].
+Correntropy is a generalized correlation function that incorporates higher order statistics of the process, lifting the assumption of Gaussianity.
 Correntropy has been used in astronomical time series problems in [2, 4].
+To compute entropy we adopt the Renyi's quadratic entropy definition and estimate it via Parzen windows [1].
+Minimizing the entropy of the error between observations and model yields a robust regression criterion.
+Using entropy and correntropy based regression on harmonic function robust periodograms are obtained.

 **Contents**

 -  Regression using the Weighted Maximum Correntropy Criterion (WMCC)
+-  Regression using the Weighted Minimum Error Entropy (WMEE) criterion
--  Robust periodogram based on WMCC
+-  Robust periodogram based on WMCC and WMEE
 -  False alarm probability for periodogram peaks based on extreme value statistics
 -  Basic synthetic light curve generator